TropicalBastos/CloneJs/README.md

 var clone = util.deepClone(obj)
 ```

-If you wish to do a recursive compare of two different objects you can call deepEqual:
+If you wish to do a recursive comparison of two different objects you can call deepEqual:

 ```javascript
 const util = require('clone');